8r3y/semantic-release-discord-bot/README.md

 ## Configuration

-### Bot

-Create telegram bot using the official [guide](https://core.telegram.org/bots#3-how-do-i-create-a-bot)

 ### Environment variables

-The `TELEGRAM_BOT_TOKEN` variable can be defined in the environment where you will run semantic release.
-Copy and past the token value to this variable.
+The `DISCORD_WEBHOOK` variable can be defined in the environment where you will run semantic release.
+Copy and past the Discord hook value to this variable.

 ### Options